Universality and the circular law for sparse random matrices: Introduction

-Proving convergence in the almost sure sense is in general harder than proving convergence in probability, and in the current paper, we will focus exclusively on convergence in probability.
-See Subsection~\ref{SS:BackDefs} towards the end of the introduction for a description of convergence in probability and in the almost sure sense for the current context.
+Proving convergence in the almost sure sense is, in general, harder than proving convergence in probability, and in the current paper, we will focus exclusively on convergence in probability.
+See Section~\ref{SSBackDefs} toward the end of the \hyperref[intro]{Introduction} for a description of convergence in probability and in the almost sure sense for the current context.

-In \cite{TVuK2008}, Tao and Vu ask the following natural question: what analog of Theorem~\ref{TVuCircLaw} is possible in the case where the matrix is sparse, where entries become more likely to be zero as $n$ increases, instead of entries having the same distribution for all $n$?
-One goal of the current paper is to provide an answer to this question in the form of Theorem~\ref{SpCirc} (see below), which proves the circular law for sparse random matrices with iid entries with the additional assumption that the real and complex parts of each entry are independent.
-In Figure~\ref{F:Circ}, parts (b) and (d) give examples of the non-sparse circular law for Bernoulli and Gaussian random variables, and parts (a) and (c) give examples of the sparse circular law for Bernoulli and Gaussian random variables.
+In~\cite{TVuK2008}, Tao and Vu ask the following natural question: what analog of Theorem~\ref{TVuCircLaw} is possible in the case where the matrix is sparse, where entries become more likely to be zero as $n$ increases, instead of entries having the same distribution for all $n$?
+One goal of the current paper is to provide an answer to this question in the form of Theorem~\ref{SpCirc} (see below), which proves the circular law for sparse random matrices with i.i.d. entries.
+In Figure~\ref{FCirc}, parts (b) and (d) give examples of the nonsparse circular law for Bernoulli and Gaussian random variables, and parts (a) and (c) give examples of the sparse circular law for Bernoulli and Gaussian random variables.\looseness=1